S-h-i-n-r-a/S-h-i-n-r-a/README.md

 My least favourite - from what I know - is PHP, not a big fan of web development anyway.
+But when I do make a web app, I prefer to use
-And if I did, I could use ASP.NET or target WebAssembly with Rust :)
+ASP.NET or target WebAssembly with Rust :)